Removing Food Stains From Clothing Effectively and Inexpensively

 I keep a spray bottle of hydrogen peroxide and blue Dawn dish soap by my washing machine.
 The mixture is about half hydrogen peroxide and half Dawn.
 I spray it on and very lightly rub it in with my fingers.
 It always removes the stains.

-Use Arm & Hammer™ laundry detergent that already has baking soda in it or add 1/2 cup of baking soda to your detergent.
+Use Arm & Hammer™ laundry detergent with baking soda, or add 1/2 cup of baking soda to your detergent.
 Then add 2/3 cup white vinegar to the rinse.
-This gets out 95% of stains, even dried ones, without having to hunt and spray.
+This removes 95% of stains, even dried ones, without having to hunt and spray.
 Also, this really brightens up clothing and will not hurt colors.

-If this doesn’t work, then I’ll wash the stain again and spray with Resolve® stain remover, and it works great.
+If this doesn’t work, I’ll wash the stain again and spray with Resolve® stain remover, which works great.
 But again, this is rarely needed.

 Sharon (via Facebook)